5 Bayesian model selection

 However, as we created the data in this case in with a centered uniform distribution and a unit scale, we can skip this step

-In my practical work, I have often found that these priors will often help to avoid parameter identifiability problems, in particular in GLMs, thus making model selection or simplification necessary, while having very little influence on the parameter estimates
+In my practical work, I have often found that these priors will often help to avoid parameter identifiability problems, in particular in GLMs, thus making model selection or simplification unnecessary, while having very little influence on the parameter estimates

 library(rjags)